moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The endpoint making the subscribe request is notified of the result of the subscription, via "SUBSCRIBE OK" ({{message-subscribe-ok}}) or the "SUBSCRIBE ERROR" {{message-subscribe-error}} control message.

 For successful subscriptions, the sender maintains a list of subscribers for each full track name.
 Each new OBJECT belonging to the track MUST be forwarded to each active subscriber, unless determined by congestion response.
-A subscription remains active until it expires, or until the publisher of the track stops producing objects or there is a susbcruption error (see {{message-subscribe-error}}).
+A subscription remains active until it expires, or until the publisher of the track stops producing objects or there is a subscription error (see {{message-subscribe-error}}).

 Relays MAY aggregate authorized subscriptions for a given track when multiple subscribers request the same track.
 Subscription aggregation allows relays to make only a single forward subscription for the track.
-The published content received from the forward subscription reuqest is cached and shared among the pending subscribers.
+The published content received from the forward subscription request is cached and shared among the pending subscribers.

 ## Publisher Interactions